My Dad Put My Nickname on the Deed: What Should I Do?

 Fix Errors in Previously Recorded Deeds

-A correction deed fixes clerical errors in previously recorded deeds without changing ownership Also called corrective deeds or scrivener's deeds.
+A correction deed fixes clerical errors in previously recorded deeds without changing ownership.
+Also called corrective deeds or scrivener's deeds.
 Used to fix typos, misspelled names, wrong legal descriptions, or missing signatures.
 Cannot change the actual transfer or add/remove parties.
-Choose between correction deed, scrivener's affidavit, or re-recording based on error type.
+Choose between a correction deed, scrivener's affidavit, or re-recording based on error type.
 Costs typically $50-500 including recording fees.

 Sample Correction Deed Form

 A correction deed is a legal document used to correct minor errors or omissions in a previously recorded deed.
-It doesn't transfer ownership or change the substance of the original transaction—it only fixes clerical mistakes, typos, or technical defects.
+It doesn't transfer ownership or change the substance of the original transaction — it only fixes clerical mistakes, typos, or technical defects.

 Identify Error